 - Under Tracking, click the Google Analytics link tracking box.

-When you check the box to enable tracking, we'll show the campaign title as it will appear in your Google Analytics account after the campaign is sent.
-The Google Analytics campaign title combines the Mailchimp campaign title with the date and the Campaign ID.
+When you check the box to enable tracking, we'll show the campaign title as it will appear in your Google Analytics account after the A/B test is sent.
+The Google Analytics campaign title combines the Mailchimp A/B test title with the date and the Campaign ID.

-For A/B testing campaigns that test content, each combination of the campaign will have a different web ID.
-Before you send your campaign, make a note of these unique IDs so you'll know which Google Analytics title goes with which combination of your email.
+For A/B tests that test content, each combination of the test will have a different web ID.
+Before you send your A/B test, make a note of these unique IDs so you'll know which Google Analytics title goes with which combination of your email.

 To find each combination's unique web ID, follow these steps.

-- Create each email variation of your campaign.
+- Create each email variation of your A/B test.

 - On the Design step in the content builder, click the Preview and Test drop-down menu, and choose Enter Preview Mode.

 - Find the unsubscribe link in your email, right click, and copy the link address.
 You'll typically find the unsubscribe link in the footer.

 - Paste the link into a text file, so you can view the entire link, and find the value that follows c= at the end of the link address.
 Write down this value and the combination title or description it goes with so you can reference it when you view your data in Google Analytics later.

 View Google Analytics data in Mailchimp

-Statistics for marketing emails, classic automations, and customer journeys with Google Analytics enabled can be viewed in both your Google Analytics account and in the Analytics360 section of the Mailchimp email report.
+Statistics for marketing emails and customer journeys with Google Analytics enabled can be viewed in both your Google Analytics account and in the Analytics360 section of the Mailchimp email report.